colinbarry/jekyll-asset-post-processor/README.md

 # jekyll-asset-post-processor
-Suffix your Jekyll assets with cache-busting version hashes
+Process then suffix your Jekyll assets with cache busting version hashes

 ## How It Works